 Aside from being quieter and lasting longer, good quality tires can withstand more abuse.
 I've seen hundreds of safe, routine patch repairs on quality brand tires.
 I've also seen the same type of puncture in cheap tires that were not safely repairable.
 Cheap tires damage easier; they are weaker in both materials and workmanship.

 If you buy a cheap set of tires and don't rotate them regularly, they will quickly develop an uneven wear and become noisy.
 And once there is a problem (uneven wear, roaring noise) it's too late.
 If you buy a good quality set of tires and don't rotate them like you should, they're much more forgiving.

 Old Cars Are Not Welcome

 It's sad, but it's true.
 You would think all automotive technicians would appreciate old iron, but that's not the case.
 This is partly because of lack of knowledge, but mostly because of liability.
 Old stuff breaks easier.

-Read: Classic Car Maintenance
+Read: Classic Car Tires

 Worn tires diminish traction, especially in wet weather.
 In most states, tires with less than 3/32" of usable tread depth will not pass a safety inspection.

 Some tire shops will push you toward a particular brand of tire, but personally, I have no favorite brand.
 I recommend basing your tire buying decisions on real customer reviews, and by the reputation of the shop that's installing them.